🖥️ BatchPrintGTIN.com is optimised for desktop — for the best experience, open on a laptop or desktop browser.

 Prepare your spreadsheet

 One row per QR code.
-At minimum you need one column with the QR data (a URL, text string, WiFi credentials, etc.).
+At minimum one column with the QR data (a URL, text string, WiFi credentials, etc.).
 A label column — the human-readable text printed below each code — is optional but useful for asset tags and product labels.
-Save as .csv or .xlsx.

 2